label

 from: Clusterduck (chapter)

 27:00 For example, we didn’t talk about one of our main works, which is the one that Noel has behind him.
 Our research brings us to build huge walls of memes, called the detective walls, which is a spin-off of another project of ours called Meme Manifesto, and this says a lot about the tools that we use and also about publishing.
 We published the internet on a 20-meter wall, and we did that by using the tools that we are using already, for example, Noel mentioned Telegram, we use it to gather memes.
-Some of us, especially Francesca, have a passion for toolsarchiving and so we were toolsscraping Reddit and 4chan and a lot of different social media.
+Some of us, especially Francesca, have a passion for archiving and so we were toolsscraping Reddit and 4chan and a lot of different social media.
 In the end, we were publishing something, even in a very weird way, and the work was transmedia because we had many media in which we wanted to post it.

 -